 Cloud Monitoring collects metrics that measure the performance of the service infrastructure.
 Examples of performance metrics include the following:

 - Request count: for example, the number of HTTP requests per minute that result in 2xx or 5xx responses.

 - Response latencies: for example, the latency for HTTP 2xx responses.

 The performance metrics are the basis of the SLIs for your service.
 An SLI describes the performance of some aspect of your service.
-For services on Anthos Service Mesh, Istio on Google Kubernetes Engine, App Engine, and Cloud Endpoints, useful SLIs are already known.
+For services on Anthos Service Mesh, Istio on Google Kubernetes Engine, and App Engine, useful SLIs are already known.
 For example, if your service has request-count or response-latencies metrics, standard service-level indicators (SLIs) can be derived from those metrics by creating ratios as follows:

 - An availability SLI is the ratio of the number of successful responses to the number of all responses.

 - A latency SLI is the ratio of the number of calls below a latency threshold to the number of all calls.